Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Additional Quantitative results

 \subsection{Analysis of the generation}

+\texttt{Zebra} is capable of generating completely novel trajectories for new environments, including the initial conditions.
+An example of a generated trajectory for \textit{Vorticity 2D} is shown in \Cref{fig:unconditional-generation}, where the top row shows the context trajectory used to guide the generation, and the bottom row displays the model's generated trajectory, including the initial condition.
+In this section, we evaluate on \textit{Combined} and \textit{Advection} the quality of the generated trajectories with \texttt{Zebra}.

-\paragraph{Setting} In this section, we aim to evaluate whether our pretrained model can generate new samples given the observation of a trajectory in a new environment.
-The key difference with previous settings is that we do not condition the transformer with tokens derived from a real initial condition.
-We expect the model to generate trajectories, including the initial conditions, that altogether follow the same dynamics as in the observations.
-Our objective is to assess three main aspects: 1) Are the generated trajectories faithful to the context example, i.e., do they follow the same dynamics as those observed in the context ?
-2) How diverse are the generated trajectories—are they significantly different from each other?
-3) What type of initial conditions does Zebra generate?
+\paragraph{Setting} We evaluate whether our pretrained model can generate new samples conditioned on a trajectory observed in a previously unseen test environment.
+Unlike previous settings, the transformer is not explicitly conditioned on tokens derived from a real initial condition.
+Instead, we expect it to generate trajectories, including their initial conditions, that follow the same dynamics as the observed context.

+Our evaluation focuses on four key aspects.
+First, we assess whether the generated trajectories faithfully follow the dynamics of the context.
+Second, we analyze the diversity of the generated trajectories to determine if they are significantly different from one another.
+Third, we compare the generated samples with those produced by numerical solvers to evaluate whether their distributions align.
+Finally, we examine the types of initial conditions generated by \texttt{Zebra}.

-\paragraph{Metrics} To quantify the first aspect, we propose a straightforward methodology.
-We generate ground truth trajectories using the physical solver that was originally employed to create the dataset, starting with the initial conditions produced by Zebra and using the ground truth parameters of the environment (that \texttt{Zebra} cannot access).
-We then compute the $L^2$ distance between the Zebra-generated trajectories and those generated by the physical solver.
-For the second aspect, we calculate the average distance between the Zebra-generated trajectories to measure diversity.
-These two metrics are presented in \Cref{tab:fidelity_and_diversity} for both the \textit{Advection} and \textit{Combined} Equations.
-Finally, as a qualitative analysis, we perform PCA on the initial conditions generated by Zebra, and we visualize the first two components in \Cref{fig:pca_combined} for the Combined Equation case.
+\paragraph{Metrics} To assess \textit{fidelity}, we generate ground truth trajectories using the physical solver originally used to construct the dataset.
+These simulations start from the initial conditions generated by \texttt{Zebra}, using ground truth environment parameters that \texttt{Zebra} itself does not have access to.
+We then compute the $L^2$ distance between the generated trajectories and those obtained from the physical solver.

+For \textit{diversity}, we measure the average pairwise $L^2$ distance between different trajectories generated by \texttt{Zebra}.
+The results for both fidelity and diversity are reported in \Cref{tab:fidelity_and_diversity} for the Advection and Combined Equations.

+To compare the distribution of generated trajectories with that of numerical solvers, we compute the Wasserstein distance using the Sinkhorn algorithm \cite{cuturi2013sinkhorn}.
+As baselines, we compare against two references.
+First, we compute the Wasserstein distance with purely random samples drawn from Gaussian noise, providing an upper bound on the problem.
+Second, we measure the Wasserstein distance between two independent sets of numerical solver trajectories (the validation and test sets), allowing us to quantify the variability inherent in the dataset itself.